V1xel/political-speeches/README.md

 ## Prerequisites

 - Docker
-- 3000 port needs to be open
+- 3000 port needs to be open or you can change it in .env file

 ## Running the app